ying-li-python/climate/README.md

 $ python flaskapp.py
 ```

-- Open a new window and type localhost:5000/ and you should see the <b>available routes</b> on the homepage
+- Open a new window and type localhost:5000/ and you should see the <b>available routes</b> listed:
 <img src="https://github.com/ying-li-python/climate/blob/master/Images/homepage.png">

 ## Flask App